MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/uwp.md

 ## Disable all services at runtime

-If you want to disable all Mobile Center services at once, use the `Enabled`-property.
+If you want to disable all Mobile Center services at once, use the `Enabled` property.
 When disabled, the SDK will not forward any information to Mobile Center.

 ```csharp
 MobileCenter.Enabled = false;